Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    possible during normal operation.
 Further, when using redundant ingest sources, the ingested streams must be synchronized in a sample accurate manner.
-   Last, streams may need to be started at the same time so as to avoid misalignment between audio and video tracks.
+   Streams may also need to be started at the same time so as to avoid misalignment between audio and video tracks.